 As a homeowner, preventative maintenance and major appliance repair or replacement can be incredibly daunting tasks.
-When an appliance unexpectedly dies, you need to quickly find a replacement.
-It never seems to fail that your air conditioner will break on the hottest day of the year.
+When an appliance unexpectedly dies, you need to quickly find a replacement, or you will need to find a repair service similar to Brad’s Appliance Repair to fix it.
+Whatever you do and no matter how much you try to get ahead of these disruptions, there never fails to be something that isn’t in need of repair.
+For instance, it never seems to fail that your air conditioner will break on the hottest day of the year.
 This isn’t coincidence, unfortunately, but likely has more to do with upkeep, age, and the load put on unit.
 If you’re suddenly faced with the task of replacing a major appliance, and weren’t already shopping for one, recent discounts or deals may have passed you by.
 Before you make an investment in a new AC, refrigerator, stove, or dishwasher, however, consider more than just the price tag.
 Smart shoppers know that you might even find that a more expensive product will save you more in the long run due to overall savings and rebates.

 Keep these things in mind when researching your replacements:

 In Florida, cashback opportunities are available when you replace various appliances, though not all appliances qualify.
 For Florida residents, replacing non-gas appliances with new natural gas appliances can earn homeowners up to $1,750 cashback.
 All they need to do is get the gas line repair and installation by Spartan to link the gas to the appliances.
 Homeowners can also see cashback benefits when replacing a current system with a high-efficiency heat pump or air conditioning system.
 Pay attention to things like SEER ratings, as industry standards are changing, and a 15 SEER or higher rating will not only net you savings in rebates, but long term through monthly energy reductions.